cb-geo/lem-doc/input/input.md

 ## Analysis

-The analysis argument define what load type is applied as `displacement` or `pressure`, maximum number of steps, maximum number of breakable lattices by step and others options specified by the user.
+The analysis argument define what load type is applied as `displacement` or `pressure`, maximum number of steps, maximum number of breakable elements by step and others options specified by the user.

 ```json
   "analysis" : {